storyfeet/bob_cards_elm/rules.md

 To reveal a tile, flip it faces up.
 And in standard mode score victory points (2 if furthest west or 1 otherwise).

-If it has a Campfire add Bandits to it.
-The number of bandits is the one in the Red star on the scoreboard in the section with the Furthest Player or Bandit Tracker.
+If it has a Bandit Campfire, roll 'n' *Job Dice* where 'n' is the current *bandit risk*, and for every success, add a Bandit to the tile.

 Once you have revealed the tile, add face down tiles to all empty spaces around it, Except
 * If the tile is North of the center row (Going West), not to the North.